Sigma 18-35mm F1.8 DC HSM | A

-Sigma is organizing all its interchangeable lenses into three product lines; Contemporary, Art and Sports.
-Designed with a focus on sophisticated optical performance and abundant expressive power, our Art line delivers high-level artistic expression.
-Developed with the maximum emphasis on artistic touch, they are designed to meet the expectations of users who value a creative, dramatic outcome above compactness and multifunction.
-Along with landscapes, portraits, still-life, close-up and casual snaps, they are perfect for the kind of photography that unleashes the inner artist.
-Ideal for studio photography, they offer just as much expressive scope when capturing architecture, starry skies, underwater shots and many other scenes.
+Designed with a focus on sophisticated optical performance and abundant expressive power, Sigma's Art line delivers high-level artistic expression.
+Developed with the maximum emphasis on artistic touch, this lens is designed to meet the expectations of users who value a creative, dramatic outcome above compactness and multifunction.
+Along with landscapes, portraits, still-life, close-ups and casual snaps, this is perfect for the kind of photography that unleashes the inner artist.
+Ideal for studio photography, this lens offers just as much expressive scope when capturing architecture, starry skies, underwater shots and many other scenes.

-In order to compensate for astigmatic aberration across the entire focal range, we have relied on the experience and know how gained when designing our super wide angle zoom lenses such as our 12-24mm F4.5-5.6 II DG HSM and 8-16mm F4.5-5.6 DC HSM.
-In addition, the technological innovation at our Aizu factory also contributes to better lens production.
-It has enabled us to develop a wide glass-moulded aspheric lens, and the incorporation of SLD (Special Low Dispersion) glass has optimised power distribution of the optical elements and compensated for various aberrations as well as field curvature at the widest angle.
-Thanks to our knowledge of lens design accumulated over a long period of time plus the latest lens manufacturing techniques, Sigma has finally made the dream of a zoom lens with F1.8 throughout its entire focal range come true.
+In order to compensate for astigmatic aberration across the entire focal range, Sigma has relied on the experience and know-how gained when designing their super wide-angle zoom lenses such as the 8-16mm F4.5-5.6 DC HSM.
+In addition, the technological innovation at Sigma's Aizu factory also contributes to better lens production.
+It has enabled the development of a wide glass-moulded aspheric lens, and the incorporation of SLD (Special Low Dispersion) glass has optimised power distribution of the optical elements and compensated for various aberrations as well as field curvature at the widest angle.
+Thanks to Sigma's knowledge of lens design accumulated over a long period of time plus the latest lens manufacturing techniques, Sigma has finally made the dream of a zoom lens with F1.8 throughout its entire focal range come true.

 Convenient handling is achieved by incorporating internal focusing and zooming which prevents any change in the length of the lens when focusing and zooming.
 It is possible to use a specialist filter, such as a Circular Polariser, as the front part of the lens does not rotate.